-I. Membership Code of Conduct
+I. Member Code of Conduct

-ASALH has adopted a Membership Code of Conduct LINK that specifies a standard of behavior to which members must adhere by acting honestly and responsibly in all their interactions.
+ASALH has adopted a Membership Code of Conduct that specifies a standard of behavior that members must adhere to by acting honestly and responsibly in all their interactions.
 Members who knowingly violate any provision of the Code of Conduct may be subject to having their membership terminated.

-Branch officers must in addition avoid situations where their personal interest and the interest of ASALH and/or the branch are in conflict.
+Branch Officers must in addition avoid conflicts of interest where their personal interest and the interest of ASALH and/or branch are in conflict.
 A Conflict of Interest Policy for officers is incorporated into the Model Constitution and Bylaws.

-Procedures for adjudicating violations are included.
+Procedures for regulating and adjudicating violations are included.